kevinfarrugia/first-important-paint/README.md

 ### Is there a performance overhead when using FIP?

 FIP was developed with minimal overhead.
-It uses `requestAnimationFrame`, does not block the main thread, and is less than 1KB minified.
-I have run [tests](https://docs.google.com/spreadsheets/d/1s38Dnoqzpq3e0LLUPK-q5HPThxXrJznnQzmsxZ_ePuo/edit?usp=sharing) that confirm it has no impact on user-centric metrics such as LCP.
+It uses `requestAnimationFrame` and `postmessage`, does not block the main thread, and is less than 1KB minified.
+My tests indicate that it has no impact on LCP.

 ### Which browsers are supported?